 After failing to successfully tackle corruption with the Independent Corrupt Practices Commission, the Nigerian Government in 2003 created the Economic and Financial Crimes Commission.
 Its initially limited mandate which focused on 419 fraud and other business crime now appears to include government corruption as well.
 Government actions in pursuit of greater transparency seem to indicate a renewed commitment to attacking high-level corruption.
 In December 2003, several prominent cabinet members were removed, and former ranking members of the ruling party were arrested, following investigation into the questionable national ID card scheme that year.

 Fraud in programs designed to develop the oil-rich Niger delta region have left its residents bitter and frustrated and lacking in faith in reforms offered by their government.
 Every oil company official kidnapped or killed and every pipeline ruptured threatens global energy supplies and drives up the price of oil worldwide.
 The audit of Nigeria's oil industry as part of its commitment to the Extractive Industries Transparency Initiative is a good sign that the Nigerian government realizes that accountability must be established.
+Over a period of about 18 months some $20 billion in oil revenues had gone missing from the Nigeria National Petroleum Corporation (NNPC), a state-owned firm that manages the government’s shares in oil companies and pays subsidies for fuel imports.
+Even murkier are losses of crude oil being pumped out of the country.
+Oil theft, which is euphemistically known as bunkering, is thought to account for anything from 100,000 to 500,000 barrels of oil a day, syphoned off from pipelines or illegally pumped.

 |Join the GlobalSecurity.org mailing list|